sebastian-lenz/typedoc/README.md

 - `--out <path/to/documentation/>`<br>
   Specifies the location the documentation should be written to.
 Defaults to `./docs`
-- `--mode <file|modules>`<br>
-  Specifies the output mode the project is used to be compiled with.
 - `--options`<br>
   Specify a json option file that should be loaded.
 If not specified TypeDoc will look for 'typedoc.json' in the current directory.
 - `--json <path/to/output.json>`<br>
   Specifies the location and file name a json file describing the project is written to.
-When specified no documentation will be generated.
-- `--ignoreCompilerErrors`<br>
-  Allows TypeDoc to still generate documentation pages even after the compiler has returned errors.

 #### Source file handling